plausible/website/_posts/2020-06-02-building-plausible-may-2020-recap.md

 I removed an obsolete section of the code that dealt with cookies and changed the build system for the tracker.
 Webpack adds a lot of code to your script to make modules work at runtime which is completely unnecessary for the tracking script.
 Instead of using Webpack, I decided to write a tiny `compile.js` file that just minifies the code and replaces the API URL.
 Very simple.

 There were some extra tricks to make it even smaller like changing `XMLHttpRequest.DONE` -> `4` and pulling `window.document` into a variable at the top of the file.
-It saves space to pull commonly referenced attributes into a variable that can be minified.
+Pulling commonly used attributes into a variable helps the minifier do its job and ends up saving space.

 ### Dockerized codebase